se-omar/dot-matjar-frontend/README.md

 # dot-matjar-frontend

-This is an Ecommerse website with many features related to the suppliers and their pages and products.
+This is the frontend section of an Ecommerce website with many features related to the suppliers and their pages and products.

+I'm going to make the same readme file for both frontend and backend repositories to make it easier to grasp the whole project

 # Table of contents